ojones/blog/content/code/cityhollalanding.md

 +++

 The Cityholla project was a finalist for the city of Santa Monica ["Hack the Beach"](http://hackthebeach.com/contest/) contest 2015.
-The code repo is private, but here is our landing page at [cityholla.com](http://www.cityholla.com/).
+The code repo is private, but you can see our splash page [here](https://desolate-lake-19599.herokuapp.com/).

 They say that Moore's law only applies to hardware, but I agree with [Ray Kurzweil](http://www.kurzweilai.net/) that software is also advancing at a more than linear rate.